PassFort/integration-docs/source/includes/_demo-checks.html.md

 #### `ANY` <span style="float:right">Required</span>

-A demo result that will be used as the default if nothing more specific is requested.
+A demo result that's used as the default if nothing more specific is requested.
 It should reflect a genuine non-error result for this integration, but it does not need to be a passing result.